MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     3. An image, together with the other dynamic variables of the algorithm, is physically a state of the dynamic memory.
 A converging reconstruction process is a process that changes the state of that memory until the resulting state do not longer significantly changes.
     4. During an iterative reconstruction process, if the reconstructed image improves and converges (at least in average in some temporal window), the computer absorbs electrical energy, a part of that energy serves to set its memory in a certain state, and most of the absorbed energy is released in the environment as heat.
     5. A reconstructed image of good quality is an image that models the measured data reasonably well (relative to a given model), and which satisfies some prior knowledge reasonably well.
 Both criteria result in a low value of the objective function if that function exist.
-    6. An image of good quality corresponds to somes states of the dynamic memory that have very little chance to be found by chance alone, for example by a random search for a good image.
+    6. An image of good quality corresponds to some states of the dynamic memory that have very little chance to be found by chance alone, for example by a random search for a good image.

 It is not the intention of the author to build some axioms of a mathematical theory.
 The empirical facts above are in fact redundant to some extends, but we don't